-If your children are sick with flu-like symptoms (vomiting, diarrhea, fever, sore throat, etc.) we ask that they do not return to school for at least 24 hours after their fever is gone.
+If your child is sick with flu-like symptoms (vomiting, diarrhea, fever, sore throat, etc.) we ask that they do not return to school for at least 24 hours after their fever is gone.
 ESM considers a fever to be 99.9 degrees or higher.
 Fever should be gone without the use of fever-reducing medicine like acetaminophen or ibuprofen.
-In addition the following can help prevent the transmission of the flu:
+In addition, the following can help prevent the transmission of the flu:

-- Cover your nose and mouth with a tissue when you cough or sneeze or if not available, please cough or sneeze into your sleeve.
+- Cover your nose and mouth with a tissue when you cough or sneeze.
+If one is not available, please cough or sneeze into your sleeve.
 Throw any tissues away after use.

 - Wash your hands often with soap and water.
-Throw any tissues away after use.
+Throw any paper towels away after use.

 - Avoid touching your eyes, nose or mouth.
 Germs spread that way.

-Medications for After School Hours Including Extended Care and Sports
+Medications for After School Hours Including Extended Care, Clubs and Sports

-Medications that are brought into school for your child, whether prescription or over-the-counter, are not available during Extended Care, sport practices or games.
+Medications that are brought into school for your child, whether prescription or over-the-counter, are not available during Extended Care, sport practices, club meetings or games.
 If your child needs any emergency medication, please be sure to supply those items to the adults in charge of that program.
 This includes inhalers and epi-pens.
 These programs do not have access to our medications used during the school day.

-When bringing in over-the-counter medications such as ibuprofen, cough drops, allergy tablets, etc. please kee the following in mind:
+When bringing in over-the-counter medications such as pain relievers, cough drops, allergy tablets, etc. please keep the following in mind: